opf/openproject/docs/system-admin-guide/authentication/ldap-authentication/README.md

+## LDAP connections through seeding / Environment variables

+OpenProject allows you to define an LDAP connection (and optionally, synchronized group filters for enterprise editions) through a configuration or environment variable.

+Please see the [advanced configuration guide](../../../installation-and-operations/configuration/) for more information.

 ## LDAP user synchronization

 By default, OpenProject will synchronize user account details (name, e-mail, login) and their account status from the LDAP through a background worker job every 24 hours.